HTTPArchive/almanac.httparchive.org/src/content/en/2024/cdn.md

 Early Hints is the [HTTP 103 status code](https://datatracker.ietf.org/doc/html/rfc8297#section-2) that allows servers to send preliminary HTTP headers to browsers before the main response is ready.
 This is particularly valuable for preloading critical resources like stylesheet, JavaScript, and fonts.

 While major browsers support Early Hints, we found hardly any adoption across the dataset.
-However, as seen with other newer and emerging features such as TLSv1.3, CDN’s continue to lead the way in driving adoption compared to support going directly to web servers.
+However, as seen with other newer and emerging features such as TLSv1.3, CDN's continue to lead the way in driving adoption compared to support going directly to web servers.
 Even still, we only observed CloudFlare and Fastly support Early Hints in any significant number compared to the rest of the CDN community.

 {{ figure_markup(
   image="cdn-early-hints-mobile.png",